-On November 15, 2022, the Company entered into an Amended and Restated Senior Secured Revolving Credit Agreement (the "Revolving Credit Facility"), which amends and restated in its entirety that certain Senior Secured Revolving Credit Agreement, dated as of March 15, 2019 (as amended, restated, supplemented or otherwise modified prior to November 15, 2022).
+On November 15, 2022, the Company entered into an Amended and Restated Senior Secured Revolving Credit Agreement (the "Revolving Credit Facility"), which amended and restated in its entirety that certain Senior Secured Revolving Credit Agreement, dated as of March 15, 2019 (as amended, restated, supplemented or otherwise modified prior to November 15, 2022).
 The parties to the Revolving Credit Facility include the Company, as Borrower, the lenders from time to time parties thereto (each a "Lender" and collectively, the "Lenders"), Truist Bank as Administrative Agent, Truist Securities, Inc., ING Capital LLC, MUFG Union Bank, N.A., Sumitomo Mitsui Banking Corporation and JPMorgan Chase Bank, N.A., as Joint Lead Arrangers and Truist Securities, Inc. and ING Capital LLC, as Joint Bookrunners.
+On September 26, 2023, the parties to the Revolving Credit Facility entered into an amendment, including to increase the maximum commitments available under the facility, extend the availability period and maturity date, reduce the credit adjustment spread for US dollar denominated term SOFR loans and make various other changes.
+The following describes the terms of the Revolving Credit Facility amended through September 26, 2023 (the "Revolving Credit Facility First Amendment Date").

-The Revolving Credit Facility is guaranteed by each of OR Tech Lending LLC, ORT KB LLC, ORTF BC 1 LLC, ORTF BC 2 LLC, ORTF BC 3 LLC, ORTF BC 4 LLC, ORTF BC 5 LLC and ORTF BC 6 LLC, each a subsidiary of the Company, and will be guaranteed by certain domestic subsidiaries of the Company that are formed or acquired by the Company in the future (collectively, the "Guarantors").
+The Revolving Credit Facility is guaranteed by each of OR Tech Lending LLC, ORT KB LLC, ORTF AAM RH LLC (f/k/a ORTF BC 1 LLC), ORTF AAM LLC (f/k/a ORTF BC 2 LLC), ORTF FSI LLC (f/k/a ORTF BC 3 LLC), ORTF BC 4 LLC, ORTF BC 5 LLC and ORTF BC 6 LLC, each a subsidiary of the Company, and will be guaranteed by certain domestic subsidiaries of the Company that are formed or acquired by the Company in the future (collectively, the "Guarantors").
 Proceeds of the Revolving Credit Facility may be used for general corporate purposes, including the funding of portfolio investments.

-The initial maximum principal amount of the Revolving Credit Facility is \$1.04 billion, subject to availability under the borrowing base, which is based on the Company's portfolio investments and other outstanding indebtedness.
-Maximum capacity under the Revolving Credit Facility may be increased to \$1.56 billion through the exercise by the Company of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
+As of the Revolving Credit Facility First Amendment Date, the maximum principal amount of the Revolving Credit Facility was \$1.090 billion (increased from \$1.040 billion on July 7, 2023 and further increased from \$1.065 billion), subject to availability under the borrowing base, which is based on the Company's portfolio investments and other outstanding indebtedness.
+The amount available for borrowing under the Revolving Credit Facility is reduced by any standby letters of credit issued through the Revolving Credit Facility.
+Maximum capacity under the Revolving Credit Facility may be increased to \$1.64 billion through the exercise by the Company of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
 The Revolving Credit Facility includes a \$200 million limit for swingline loans, and is secured by a perfected first-priority interest in substantially all of the portfolio investments held by the Company and each Guarantor, subject to certain exceptions.

-The availability period under the Revolving Credit Facility will terminate on November 13, 2026 ("Revolving Credit Facility Commitment Termination Date") and the Revolving Credit Facility will mature on November 15, 2027 ("Revolving Credit Facility Maturity Date").
+As of the Revolving Credit Facility First Amendment Date, the availability period under the Revolving Credit Facility will terminate on September 24, 2027 (the "Revolving Credit Facility Commitment Termination Date") and the Revolving Credit Facility will mature on September 26, 2028 (the "Revolving Credit Facility Maturity Date").
 During the period from the Revolving Credit Facility Commitment Termination Date to the Revolving Credit Facility Maturity Date, the Company will be obligated to make mandatory prepayments under the Revolving Credit Facility out of the proceeds of certain asset sales and other recovery events and equity and debt issuances.